Inspire Therapy: An Alternative for Sleep Apnea Patients Struggling With CPAP

-“In our practice we see many patients who have stopped using or are unable to tolerate CPAP,” said Dr. Bradford Holland, MD, ENT at Coryell Health.
+“In our practice, we see many patients who have stopped using or are unable to tolerate CPAP,” said Coryell Health ENT doctor, Dr. Bradford Holland, MD.
 “Inspire represents a significant advancement in treating sleep apnea.
-It is clinically proven to reduce sleep apnea events, has a high level of patient satisfaction and a high therapy adherence.
-We are excited to offer this promising therapy at Coryell Health to sleep apnea patients who struggle with CPAP related issues.”
+It is clinically proven to reduce sleep apnea events, has a high level of patient satisfaction and has a high therapy adherence.
+We are excited to offer this promising therapy at Coryell Health to sleep apnea patients who struggle with CPAP-related issues.”

 KEY INSPIRE TAKEAWAYS:

-- Inspire sleep apnea treatment addresses obstructive sleep apnea by stimulating airway muscles.
+• Inspire sleep apnea treatment addresses OSA by stimulating airway muscles.

 MORE ABOUT INSPIRE:

-Inspire Sleep Apnea Treatment opens your airway by moving your tongue forward inside your mouth so that it doesn’t block your breathing passages.
-The device consists of three major components: a monitor that measures your breathing, a nerve stimulator that adjusts your tongue placement, and a remote.
+Inspire opens your airway by moving your tongue forward inside your mouth so that it doesn’t block your breathing passages.
+The device consists of three major components: a monitor that measures your breathing, a nerve stimulator that adjusts your tongue placement and a remote.

 Before going to sleep, you turn on your device with the remote.
 Once activated, the device implanted in your upper chest begins to monitor your breathing.
 The device communicates with the nerve stimulator located under your chin each time you take a breath, and the stimulator sends a gentle pulse to the nerve that controls your tongue’s motor function.
 The stimulation causes your tongue to move toward the front of your mouth, clearing up more space for air to pass.

 Because the treatment makes it easier to breathe, you’re less likely to snore, stop breathing, gasp, or choke.
 This increases your overall sleep quality.
-Users report noticing the pulsing sensation beneath their chins while awake but not after falling asleep.
+Users report noticing the pulsing sensation beneath their chins while awake, but not after falling asleep.
 The stimulation should not be uncomfortable or painful, though it is noticeable.
-You should not feel discomfort related to the device in your chest.
+You should not feel any discomfort from the device in your chest.

 Interested in options to learn more?